-Every bedroom has a high speed (1000Mb/s) wired network socket available for students to use in order to connect a device to the Internet.
-Plug your device in to the ethernet port and then open a web-browser(e.g. Chrome or Firefox) and you should be redirected to the Brasenose One-Time Registration Page and asked to enter your SSO credentials (bras\\\\@OX.AC.UK and the same password as for your email).
+Every bedroom has a high speed (1000Mb/s) wired network socket available for students to use to connect a device to the Internet.
+Plug your device into the ethernet port and then open a web-browser (e.g. Chrome, Safari or Edge) and you should be redirected to the Brasenose One-Time Registration Page and asked to enter your SSO credentials (bras\\\\@OX.AC.UK and the same password as for your email).
 Follow the instructions on screen and from there on, your device will just work anywhere in college there is a network socket.